analogdevicesinc/ai8x-training/README.md

     backend: TkAgg

-Instead of repeating these steps for `ai8x-synthesis`, it is easier to copy the installation:
+Repeat these steps for `ai8x-synthesis`.

-    cd ROOT_OF_SOURCE
-    mkdir ai8x-synthesis
-    rsync -Hax ../ai8x-training/ .
-    python3 -m venv .
-    source bin/activate

 ## Usage: AI84 Model Training and Quantization